grafana/grafana/docs/sources/dashboards/troubleshoot-dashboards/index.md

 We recommend the following:

-- Only enable auto-refreshing on dashboards, panels, or variables unless if necessary.
-Users can refresh their browser manually, or you can set the refresh rate for a time period that makes sense (every ten minutes, every hour, and so on).
+- Only enable auto-refreshing on dashboards, panels, or variables if necessary.
+Users can refresh their browser manually.
-- If it's required, then set the refresh rate to once a minute.
-Users can always refresh the dashboard manually.
+- If you require auto-refreshing, then set the refresh rate to once a minute or another longer time period that makes sense, such as every 10 minutes or every hour.
-- If your dashboard has a longer time period (such as a week), then you really don't need automated refreshing.
+- If your dashboard has a longer time range, such as a week, then you really don't need automated refreshing and you should disable it.

 ### Handling or rendering null data is wrong or confusing

 Some applications publish data intermittently; for example, they only post a metric when an event occurs.
-By default, Grafana graphs connect lines between the data points.
-This can be very deceiving.
+By default, Grafana graphs connect lines between the data points, but this can be deceptive.

-In the picture below we've enabled:
+The graph in the following image has:

-- Points and 3-point radius to highlight where data points are actually present.
+- Points and 3-point radius enabled to highlight where data points are actually present.
-- **Connect null values\* is set to **Always\*\*.
+- **Connect null values\* set to **Always\*\*.

 {{< figure src="/static/img/docs/troubleshooting/grafana_null_connected.png" max-width="1200px" alt="Graph with null values connected" >}}

-In this graph, we set graph to show bars instead of lines and set the **No value** under **Standard options** to **0**.
-There is a very big difference in the visuals.
+The graph in this next image is set to show bars instead of lines and the **No value** option under **Standard options** is set to **0**.

 {{< figure src="/static/img/docs/troubleshooting/grafana_null_zero.png" max-width="1200px" alt="Graph with null values not connected" >}}

+As you can see, there's a significant difference in the visualizations.

 ## More examples